Nhewvys/huddle-landing-page/README.md

 ### What I learned

-In this challenge I was able to understand more about flexbox, image positioning and semantic tags, also using the icon library and working with them, which was quite a challenge. the semantic tags I used were: - main
+In this challenge I was able to understand more about flexbox, image positioning and semantic tags, also using the icon library and working with them, which was quite a challenge. the semantic tags I used were:

-To see how you can add code snippets, see below:

 ```html
 <main></main>